marctrem/usbarmory-wiki-fork/Mk-II-Roadmap.md

 ## Current progress

-The Mk II alpha has been [manufactured](https://twitter.com/AndreaBarisani/status/1133263401826816000) and it is currently in testing phase.
+The Mk II alpha has been [manufactured](https://twitter.com/AndreaBarisani/status/1133263401826816000) and it is currently in pre-production phase.

-The porting of Mk I software framework, and integration of Mk II specific drivers, is underway and mostly completed.
+The porting of Mk I software framework, and integration of Mk II specific drivers, is completed.

+The design has been validated and the first pre-production batch is being manufactured.

 ## System-on-Chip